-- All candles (burnt or unburnt), incense, incense burners, and any other open flame or open coil materials are prohibited in the residence halls. - Live Christmas trees are not permitted in residence halls. - All residents are expected to familiarize themselves with the emergency evacuation plans for their buildings.
+- All residents are expected to familiarize themselves with the emergency evacuation plans for their buildings.
 At the sound of a fire alarm, residents are required to evacuate immediately and in an orderly manner.
 Fire drills are conducted and coordinated by the Public Safety Office periodically during the school year. - Personal items and/or room furniture may not block or inhibit egress from a room, hallway, or building. - Absolutely no hazardous materials, ammunition, and/or explosives may be stored in students' rooms.